 TMW has now grown into a vibrant city festival that educates and entertains the curious mind.
 The whole city is its playground.

 The festival offers a rich menu of fresh international music in Tallinn’s finest venues, free pop-up concerts, pub-quiz style chatter and culinary delights within its programmes: City Stage, Talks, Arts, Tastes and Urban Space.

 Seymour Stein and President Toomas Hendrik Ilves at TMW2013

-Tallinn Music Week is founded and run by Musiccase OÜ.
-The success of the festival is a joint effort of around 100 individuals, companies and organisations.
+Tallinn Music Week is founded and run by Shiftworks OÜ.
+The festival is a joint effort of around 100 individuals, companies and organizations.

 “TMW has displayed the creative potential of Estonia and its capital in a very impressive way.
 It shows how the creative sector and pop music in particular can bring about societal changes and open up new horizons, for the economy and across generations.”

 Barbara Gessler, Directorate General Education and Culture at European Commission

 “TMW is unlike most other music industry conferences I’ve attended because it’s pushing the definitions of what an event of this kind can be in the 21st century.
 It embraces art, politics, tech and urbanism in a bold and intelligent way.
 It breathes the energy of a city where smart young leaders are using music & the creative industries to drive social and political change.”